Air Force One draws attention everywhere it goes, even the retired version at The Ronald Reagan Presidential Library in Simi Valley.

 “Well, anything that was classified or I guess you’d call “secret” that was all removed prior to our obtaining the aircraft.”

 John: Well, anything that was classified or I guess you’d call “secret” that was all removed prior to our obtaining the aircraft.
 There are no escape pods.
 Additionally, there are no hidden guns or bombs or anything else that can be released from the aircraft, so there’s nothing like that and a lot of that are the fantasies in Hollywood that they portray in movies.

 Tom: We are in that town, aren’t we?

 John: Yes we are.

-Tom: John, thank you so much for having us, having me.
+Tom: Thank you so much for having us, having me.
 It was really neat.
 If you’re listening to the podcast, check out the pictures on the website.
 I feel pretty special to have been able to sit in Air Force One and, John, thank you again for…

-John: Welcome up here to the Reagan Library and we welcome all your listeners, too, as well.
+John: You’re welcome up here to the Reagan Library and we welcome all your listeners, too, as well.
 Check us out at reaganlibrary.com or reaganfoundation.com, either one, and check out the site and you can see the events that are coming up and what are available.

 Tom: You have different exhibits that come and go throughout the year?

 John: We have a lot of special exhibits up here.
 Famously, the Titanic exhibit just ended.
 Next week, we’ll be opening up a fantastic exhibit on Genghis Khan, and that will be here for a couple of months, and then I don’t know what the next exhibit in line is, but we invite everybody to come up and check out this exhibit.